Oregon Adjutant General visits Guardsmen administering COVID-19 Vaccines

 Maj.
-Gen. Michael E. Stencel, Adjutant General, Oregon (right) along with Chief Master Sgt.
-Daniel Conner, Oregon National Guard Command Senior Enlisted Leader (left) are briefed by Oregon Air National Guard Lt.
-Col. Torree McGowan (center) as they arrive at the Oregon Convention Center, Portland, Ore., Feb.
+Gen. Michael E. Stencel, Adjutant General, Oregon (center) along with Chief Master Sgt.
+Daniel Conner, Oregon National Guard Command Senior Enlisted Leader (right) take time to meet staff helping Oregon National Guardsmen at the Oregon Convention Center, Portland, Ore., Feb.
 1, 2021.
 Oregon Governor Kate Brown activated members of the Oregon National Guard on Jan.
 8, 2021, to assist local partners throughout the state with COVID-19 vaccine distribution.
 (National Guard photo by John Hughel, Oregon Military Department Public Affairs)

 |Date Taken: